javierdejuan/keyword-video-search-engine/README.md

 ## Process
 The process is split into 2 scripts witten in Python3:
-*transcribe.py: This module downloads a video from youtube, stores it in a google bucket and then perfomrs the transcription *bulkinjectionES: This module gets the result (in a json file) and injects it into an ElasticSearch server
+* _transcribe.py_: This module downloads a video from youtube, stores it in a google bucket and then perfomrs the transcription
+* _bulkinjectionES_: This module gets the result (in a json file) and injects it into an ElasticSearch server